dtfialho/my-website/posts/en/simple-accordion-with-html-and-css.md

   transition: transform 0.3s ease-in-out;
 }
 ```
-Let's hide the input with a `display: none` and our label takes a `display: flex` with `justify-content: space-between`.
-Here I used the `::after` pseudo element to create an icon that has a transition and is always on the right side of the label, but we can also use an icon in svg or an image to make it cuter, for now I'll leave it like that and you can use your creativity to improve. :)
+Let's hide the input with a <span>display: none</span> and our label takes a <span>display: flex</span> with <span>justify-content: space-between</span>.
+Here I used the <span>::after</span> pseudo element to create an icon that has a transition and is always on the right side of the label, but we can also use an icon in svg or an image to make it cuter, for now I'll leave it like that and you can use your creativity to improve. :)

 ```markup
 <div class="item-content">...</div>